INVESTORS INFORMATION STOCK INFO

 2. Obtain outside legal or other professional advice;

-3. To have full access to information contained in the records of the Company;
+3. Have full access to information contained in the records of the Company;

 4. Secure attendance of outsiders with relevant expertise, if it considers necessary;